f3d-app/f3d/CONTRIBUTING.md

 ## AI policy

 F3D has a dedicated [AI policy](AI_POLICY.md).
 If you are an AI user, make sure to read it and comply with it.
+If not, you are at risk of being banned.

 ## F3D development workflow